berkshelf/berkshelf-zsh-plugin/README.md

 ## Additional information

-This plugin is currently maintain by [Shengyou Fan](http://twitter.com/shengyou).
+This plugin is currently maintained by [Shengyou Fan](http://twitter.com/shengyou).
 If you have any questions, feel free to contact me.